top of page

 Probate of a Will Outside Four Years

 Please make yourself familiar with Tex.
 Est. Code § 258.051!
 Testimony at the time of hearing will be required to establish the intestate heirs of the decedent to determine if notice was properly given.
-If an heir of the decedent dies after the decedent and was not served before death, service should be had on the personal representative of the heir’s estate.
-If there is no personal representative then the Court considers this to be an heir whose address cannot be ascertained by the applicant with reasonable diligence.
-As such the applicant should advise the court that an ad litem is necessary to protect the interest of said heir pursuant to the statute.
+If an heir of the decedent dies after the decedent and was not served before death, service should be had pursuant to Tex.
+Est. Code § 51.057.
+If publication is necessary then please file with the court for an appointment of an attorney ad litem pursuant to the Texas Rule of Civil Procedure 244.

 Probate of a Will Not Produced